user-jiyichen/bisnf/README.md

-# Bayesian Importance Sampling (and Normalizing Flows)
+# Bayesian Analysis of Normalizing Flow Models using Importance Sampling
 ### Supervisor: Scott Schwartz
 ### Yichen Ji, Eric Jiang, Haining Tan, Ryan Wang

+This is a code repo for the experiments.*[This repo is about our introduction, background material, and related papers.](https://github.com/pointOfive/Summer_2022_STA496H1)

 ## Current Experiments:
 Yichen: